Epilogue logo

 Cash

-You can leave money to beneficiaries in your Will in two ways.
+You can leave cash to beneficiaries in your Will in two ways.

 Option one is to specify a dollar amount.
 For example, “I leave $5,000 to my cousin, Christopher.”

-An example: after your debts and taxes have been paid, and all gifts and charitable donations have been satisfied, there is $100,000 left in your estate.
-You’ve specified in your Will that you want to split the “residue” into two equal shares: one for your sister Fatima and one for your brother Rahid.
-If Fatima and Rahid are both alive at the time of your death, each of them will receive $50,000 from your estate.
+An example: After your debts and taxes have been paid, and all gifts of specific property (including specific dollar-value cash gifts) have been satisfied, there is $100,000 of value left in your estate (cash and investments).
+You’ve specified in your Will that you want to split the “residue” of your estate into two equal shares: one for your sister Fatima and one for your brother Rahid.
+If Fatima and Rahid are both alive at the time of your death, each of them would be entitled to $50,000 of value from your estate.

 Who qualifies as a beneficiary?

-A beneficiary can be any of your loved ones or a charitable organization that you specify in your Will.
+A beneficiary can be any of your loved ones or any charitable organizations that you specify in your Will.
 The person you choose to be your executor may also be a beneficiary.

 Common beneficiaries are: